DETAILED ACTION

 Bolene does not teach:

-storing a second record in the database indicating a transfer of the first product unit from the second node to the third node, the second record corresponding to a second edge in the supply chain graph.
+storing a transfer record in the database indicating a transfer of the first aggregation from the second node to the third node, the second record corresponding to an edge in the supply chain graph connecting the second node and the third node.

 However, Phaniraj teaches:

-storing a second record in the database indicating a transfer of the first product unit from the e second node to the third node, the second record corresponding to a second edge in the supply chain graph.
+the second record corresponding to an edge in the supply chain graph connecting the second node and the third node.
 (Paragraph [0029] “As shown in table 106, data processing and aggregation data processing and aggregation 108 may consolidate information received from individual facilities into a merged data set that includes records for each “facility item” in the supply chain.”; Paragraph [0044] “Arrows showing the direction of flow of the item connect the facilities on the map 318”; el.
 106 of Fig. 1, and el.
 318 of Fig. 3D)

 The motivation for making this modification to the teachings of Bolene is the same as that set forth above, in the rejection of claim 1.